Tips for Reporting an Accident to Police

 - A diagram of the accident scene

-In most states, you’re not required to talk to the police, but it may be in your best interests to have your side of the story in the report.
-Just stick to the facts when speaking with the officer and do not accidently admit fault.
-Before the police leave the scene, obtain the name and badge numbers of the responding officers.
-This way, you can follow-up with the officer if you remember additional information.
+Although you're not necessarily required to talk to the police, it may be in your best interests to have your side of the story in the report.
+Just stick to the facts when speaking with the officer, and do not accidently admit fault.
+Before the police leave the scene, obtain the name and badge numbers of the responding officers, and ask for a police or incident report number, if it's available.
+This way, you can follow up with the officer if you remember additional information relating to the accident.

 Filing a Police Report After an Accident

-If officers don’t come to the scene, file your own police report as soon as possible.
+If there are any injuries and the police don't respond to the accident, file your own police report as soon as possible.
 It is not unusual for the at-fault party to accept responsibility right after the accident, only to change their story later.

 This list of additional measures will help if you file a police report: